You are here

 Money earned in the work-study program can be used for any educational and/or personal expenses; however, it is not credited to the student's billed expenses at MassArt.
 On average, work-study students work approximately eight to ten hours per week and may be responsible for helping various administrative offices, bringing prospective students on tours, helping out in one of the studios, and gallery sitting, among other tasks.

 Work-study positions may be found in several different ways.
-Some work-study supervisors prefer to hire through word-of-mouth, or will post flyers around campus; others may post their open work-study positions on the Career Services website.
-Career Services will send you login information to access their site for any open positions both on and off campus shortly before Orientation.
-Remember to set up a "job agent" for work-study jobs on your Career Services account to receive an email alert when one is posted through Career Services.
+Some work-study supervisors prefer to hire through word-of-mouth, or will post flyers around campus; others may post their open work-study positions on the Career Development.
+Career Development will send you login information to access their site for any open positions both on and off campus shortly before Orientation.
+Remember to set up a "job agent" for work-study jobs on your Career Development account to receive an email alert when one is posted through Career Development.
 Instructions for setting up a job agent will be sent with your login information.

 Once students have found a work-study position, they must visit the Office of Student Financial Assistance to complete a work-study contract, tax forms, and provide proof of eligibilty to work in the U.S. (the student must bring in original documents, such as a passport, birth certificate, or social security card) before they can begin their job.